UsamaElshazly1/Task2-Probability_-Dr-samir-/README.md

 P(at least one item is defective) = 1 - P(no item is defective) = 1 - (28 / 66) = 38/66

-Therefore, the probability that at least one item is defective is 38/66.
+the probability that at least one item is defective is 38/66.

 4- (A): The total number of ways to select three items from a box containing 15 items is: